Hong Kong Fire Services Department: Flag

 As the crest was also used on the flag, it too was changed in 1997.
 The old red flag was replaced by a purple flag with the new crest.
 This flag is only flown at Headquarters, whereas the Flag of the Hong Kong Special Administrative Region flies at all fire stations.

-Source: Hong Kong Fire Services Department

 Fire services on TV and film

-The FS has been portrayed in a number of Hong Kong TV series and films:
+The fire service has been portrayed in a number of Hong Kong TV series and films: